nuxeo-sandbox/nuxeo-backgroundworkinfo/README.md

 * Input/output: `void`
 * Parameter(s)
   * `infoType`, string.
 Possible values: `"Basic"` and `"Overview"`.
 Default is `"Basic"`
-* The operation fills the `BackgroundWorkOverview` context variable with a JSON string whose value depends on `infoType`.
-From JS Automation, you can then call `JSON.Parse(ctx.
-BackgroundWorkOverview)` and handle the result as you wish.
+* The operation returns a JSON string whose value depends on `infoType`.
+From JS Automation, you can then call `JSON.Parse` on the result and handle it as you wish.

 ##### => If `infoType` is `"Basic"`...
-...then `BackgroundWorkOverview` is a JSON object (as string):
+...then the operation returns JSON object (as string):

 ```
 {